salesforcecli/plugin-data/NewTreeCommandsPlan.md

 ## Phase 2: GA the new commands, put the old under `legacy`.
 [July 10 2024]

+1. pin an issue when then change goes into RC so people with problems can quickly find legacy commands
 1. move the "old" commands to `legacy` and mark them `hidden` and `deprecated` with the Phase 3 date
 1. move the `force:` aliases to the new commands
 1. move the new commands to not be `beta` but have the `beta` alias. add `deprecateAliases` so people stop using the `beta` thing.